-All substances which may be considered hazardous to health have been assessed using the Health and Safety Executive COSHH Database www.coshh-essentials.org.uk (except in Science - these are covered by the CLEAPSS Hazard system).
+All substances which may be considered hazardous to health have been assessed using the Health and Safety Executive COSHH Database www.coshh-essentials.org.uk.

 COSHH Coordinators

 Coordinators (Appendix 1) are responsible for ensuring that, before any new substance/chemical is used, a COSHH assessment has been obtained.
 These may be obtained from the Health and Safety Team at Cornwall Council.